Regulations for Free Trade Zone (PPFTZ 01, 02, & 03)

 It is important to remember that only entrepreneurs who have obtained a business license from the Regional Entrepreneurs Agency (Badan Pengawas Kawasan) are authorized to import and export goods from free zones.

-The Regional Entrepreneurs Body is a central government institution or agency established by the Zone Council (Dewan Kawasan) with the task and authority to manage and develop the Free Trade Zone and Free Port Special Economic Zone.
+The Regional Entrepreneurs Body is a central government institution or agency established by the Zone Council (Dewan Kawasan) to manage and develop the Free Trade Zone and Free Port Special Economic Zone.

 PPFTZ Document Management Requirements

-There are several general requirements for customs notification that they are to be filed using A4-sized paper.
+There are several general requirements for customs notification to be filed using A4-sized paper.

-It is necessary to prepare four copies of the customs notification, each for the Customs Office (Kantor Pabean), Directorate General of Taxation (Direktorat Jenderal Pajak), Central Bureau of Statistics (Badan Pusat Statistik), and Bank Indonesia.
+Four copies of the customs notification, each for the Customs Office (Kantor Pabean), Directorate General of Taxation (Direktorat Jenderal Pajak), Central Bureau of Statistics (Badan Pusat Statistik), and Bank Indonesia, must be prepared.

 The notifications should be filled in the Indonesian language, Latin letters, and Arabic numbers.
 The use of the English language is only allowed for certain exceptions: